-Light transmission through optical fibers has meanwhile changed many areas of life enormously.
-Telecommunications, process technology and spectroscopy, fiber-optic sensors and medical diagnostics via catheters should be mentioned here.
+Light conduction through optical fibers has now changed many areas of life enormously.
+Examples include telecommunications, process technology and spectroscopy, fiber optic sensors and medical diagnostics via catheters.

-Another important area is laser technology, where fiber lasers are gradually replacing other types of laser.
-You can find examples of all these applications elsewhere in this journal.
+Laser technology is also an important area, where fiber lasers are gradually replacing other types of lasers.
+Examples of all of these applications can be found elsewhere in this journal.

 A typical optical fiber consists of a core fiber surrounded by a cladding with a lower refractive index than the core.
 The light is guided in the core by total reflection.